2026 Ocean Salinity Science & Technology Meeting

 LOCEAN/CNRS, France

-CCI+SSS: Enhancing Observations of Sea Surface Salinity to Meet Climate Challenge
+CCI+SSS: Enhancing Observations of Sea Surface Salinity to Meet Climate Challenges

 9:15-9:30 Oleg Melnichenko